alessandro-bernardini/SAPICE/README.md

 Otherwise (symbolic) approximations are possible and of course a numerical solution can be computed.

-Notice: the simple documentation file is at the moment out-of-date and needs to be rewritten.
-Please look at the code itself directly !

 License: GNU GPL with absolutely no warranty !